AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

 Additionally, a "time limit" of 1500 actions was implemented.
 In other words, agents were permitted to take a maximum of 1500 actions within a single combat encounter.

-## Goals and Learning Environment
+## Goals, Learning Environment, and Rewards

 For this experiment, `Leotris` was assigned one of the RL algorithms described below while `Strahd` was assigned a `Random` strategy in which actions were chosen at random.

 The scenario was purposefully set up such that Strahd had an obvious advantage.
 However, if Leotris is able learn to keep his distance from Strahd and use his `ShootArrow` attack, he should be able to win a considerable amount of the games.

-The following are learning goals I envisioned for this project:
+The following are learning goals I envisioned for `Leotris`:

 * `Leotris` out performs strategy of taking random actions.
 * `Leotris` learns to deal damage.
 The challenge with this goal is that the agent must learn that it cannot just repeatedly take the `ShootArrow` action within the same turn.
 Instead, due to D&D combat rules, the agent must take the `EndTurn` action in between each `ShootArrow` usage if damage is to be done.